 The independent student (or the parents of the dependent student) must submit a copy of their IRS-1040 form with all the accompanying schedules.
-Continued eligibility (academic progress) In order to continue to be eligible for federal aid, a student must be making "satisfactory academic progress."
-This progress is defined on the La Sierra campus of Loma Linda University as having completed at least two-thirds of the units attempted and having achieved at least a cumulative 2.0 grade point average on these completed units.
+Continued eligibility (academic progress) Evaluation of a student's eligibility to continue to receive federal aid will be made at least once a year.
+In order to continue to be eligible for federal aid, a student must be making satisfactory academic progress.
+This means that the student must maintain a cumulative grade point average of at least 2.0 and must satisfactorily complete two-thirds of the units attempted each quarter.
+Students have a maximum of eight years to complete a bachelor's degree.

 A student on academic disqualification is not eligible to register or to receive financial aid.
-Eligibility for aid may be renewed if at a later time the student reapplies for admission and is granted an acceptance.
-Evaluation of a student's eligibility to continue qualifying for federal aid will be conducted at least once a year.
+Eligibility for aid may be renewed at a later time if the student reapplies for admission and is granted an acceptance.